 “A production worker can easily cover 12 km a day on average.”

 Factors such as materials, processes, personnel, machines and equipment are quite simple to evaluate and are thus natural starting points for improvement measures aimed at reducing throughput times.
-If you concentrate too closely on the optimization of individual aspects, however, you may fail to notice the potential offered by continuous development of your internal material flows.
+If you concentrate too closely on the optimization of individual aspects and factory control, however, you may fail to notice the potential offered by continuous development of your internal material flows.
 Material flow planning addresses longer-term goals.
 And software helps you to achieve these goals.

 It is frequently overlooked that a poor layout generates various forms of waste: Unnecessary transport, waste in terms of handling and movements between production areas.
 This adds to waiting times and leads to costly process chains where complex storage systems are involved.